-- The implantation of an intervertebral body fusion device should be performed only by experienced spinal surgeons with specific training in the use of this device because this is a technically demanding procedure presenting a risk of serious injury to the patient. - Based on the fatigue testing results, the physician/surgeon should consider the level of implantation, patient weight, patient activity level, other patient conditions, etc. which may impact on the performance of the system. - The surgeon must have a thorough knowledge of the mechanical and material limitations of surgical implants made of Titanium Alloy and be thoroughly familiar with the surgical technique for implanting the SureMAXTM Family of Cervical Spacers for the given Indications for Use. - The surgeon should be familiar with the various devices and instruments and verify that all are available before beginning the surgery.
-Additionally, the packaging and implant should be inspected for damage prior to implantation. - In the event that removal of the implant is considered (e.g. due to loosening, fracture, migration of the implant; infection; increased pain, etc.), the risks versus benefits must be carefully weighed.
+- The implantation of an intervertebral body fusion device should be performed only by experienced spinal surgeons with specific training in the use of this device because this is a technically demanding procedure presenting a risk of serious injury to the patient. - Based on the fatigue testing results, the physician/surgeon should consider the level of implantation, patient weight, patient activity level, other patient conditions, etc. which may impact on the performance of the system. - The surgeon must have a thorough knowledge of the mechanical and material limitations of surgical implants made of titanium alloy and be thoroughly familiar with the surgical technique for implanting the SureMAX-SATM Cervical Standalone System for the given Indications for Use. - The surgeon should be familiar with the various devices and instruments and verify that all are available before beginning the surgery.
+Additionally, the packaging and implant should be inspected for damage prior to implantation. - In the event that removal of the implants is considered (e.g. due to loosening, fracture, migration of the implants; infection; increased pain, etc.), the risks versus benefits must be carefully weighed.
 Such events can occur even after healing, especially in more active patients.
-Appropriate postoperative care must be given following implant removal to avoid further complication. - The surgeon must be thoroughly familiar with the options for supplemental internal fixation systems and the associated surgical techniques. - Implants must be fully seated within the inserter prior to use.
+Appropriate postoperative care must be given following implant removal to avoid further complication. - Implants must be fully seated within the inserter prior to use.
 Care must be taken not to over-tighten the implant-inserter assembly.
-Additionally, care must be taken not to manipulate the inserter implant interface in a way not recommended by the surgical technique. - The surgeon must ensure that the implant is properly seated prior to closing of the soft tissue. - tissue.Extreme caution must be used around the spinal cord, nerve roots and blood vessels.
+Additionally, care must be taken not to manipulate the inserter implant interface in a way not recommended by the surgical technique. - The surgeon must ensure that the implants are properly seated prior to closing of the soft tissue. - Extreme caution must be used around the spinal cord, nerve roots and blood vessels.